 A final area of improvement is the rate of students and parents feeling connected to school.
-69% of 5th graders and 72% of 6th graders selected that they feel connected to the school.
-The parent survey reported that 20% of parents feel that Sundown "Allows input and welcomes parents' contributions" and 25% feel that the "School encourages me to be an active partner with the school in educating my child."
+The parent survey reported that 32% of parents strongly agree that Sundown "promotes parent involvement" and 32% strongly agree that the "School encourages me to be an active partner with the school in educating my child."